rosell-dk/webp-convert/README.md

 *Convert JPEG & PNG to WebP with PHP*

-This library enables you to do webp conversion with PHP using *cwebp*, *gd*, *imagick*, *ewww* cloud converter or the open source *wpc* cloud converter.
+This library enables you to do webp conversion with PHP using *cwebp*, *vips*, *gd*, *imagick*, *ewww* cloud converter or the open source *wpc* cloud converter.
 It also allows you to try a whole stack &ndash; useful if you do not have control over the environment, and simply want the library to do *everything it can* to convert the image to webp.

 In addition to converting, the library also has a method for *serving* converted images, and we have instructions here on how to set up a solution for automatically serving webp images to browsers that supports webp.

 **NOTE: This master branch contains code for the upcoming 2.0 release.
-It is not stable at all.**
+It is not stable yet.**

 ## Installation
 Require the library with *Composer*, like this: